samuelasuoha-ops/ArtistTrend-Project-2025/README.md

 ## Automated Data Updates

 Artist popularity data is refreshed daily using:
--A custom Django management command (update_artist_popularity) -A Windows .bat script
+- A custom Django management command (update_artist_popularity)
+- A Windows .bat script
--Windows Task Scheduler
+- Windows Task Scheduler
 This ensures popularity history is updated automatically over time.

 ## Limitations

--SQLite is used for development and is not optimised for high traffic -Popularity history is snapshot-based rather than continuous real-time tracking -User authentication and personalisation are not implemented
+- SQLite is used for development and is not optimised for high traffic
+- Popularity history is snapshot-based rather than continuous real-time tracking
+- User authentication and personalisation are not implemented

 ## Future Improvements

--Migrate to PostgreSQL for production use
+- Migrate to PostgreSQL for production use
--Add user accounts and favourite artists
+- Add user accounts and favourite artists
--Implement long-term popularity trend line charts -Deploy using Docker or a cloud platform
+- Implement long-term popularity trend line charts
+- Deploy using Docker or a cloud platform
--Add genre-based analytics and dashboards
+- Add genre-based analytics and dashboards

 ## Author